Rother Wine Triangle

 Rother

-The Rother Wine Triangle is the first official trail for Sussex Winelands.
-Having launched during English Wine Week 2025, it’s set to elevate Sussex as a must-visit destination for wine lovers.
+The Rother Wine Triangle is the first official wine trail in the Sussex Winelands, launched during English Wine Week 2025.
+This unique experience positions Sussex as a top destination for wine enthusiasts.

-Low-lying, the Rother Valley is a warm microclimate that receives some of the highest hours of sunshine than anywhere else in the UK.
-Along with its unique terroir of alluvial soils and sand, silt and clay, and sandstone ridges, the region produces award-winning wines of the classic sparkling method, as well as varieties including Chardonnay, Pinot Noir, and Alsatian Pinot clones.
+Located in the picturesque Rother Valley, the region benefits from a warm microclimate and some of the UK’s highest sunshine hours.
+Combined with its distinctive terroir of alluvial soils, sand, silt, clay, and sandstone ridges, the area produces award-winning wines.
+Expect world-class sparkling wines and exceptional still varieties, including Chardonnay, Pinot Noir, and Alsatian Pinot clones.

-Participating vineyards include Carr Taylor Vineyard, Charles Palmer Vineyard, Mountfield Winery, Oastbrook, Oxney Organic Estate, Sedlescombe Organic Vineyard and Tillingham.
+Participating vineyards include Charles Palmer Vineyard, Mountfield Winery, Oastbrook, Oxney Organic Estate, Sedlescombe Organic Vineyard, and Tillingham.

 * Check with participating vineyards for individual opening hours, tasting / tour experiences and availability for accommodation.